 In addition, it is important to have a clear set of definitions for the data being included in the data catalog.
 This includes labeling the data into categories and subcategories, using consistent terms and labels, and defining any data formats or other characteristics that need to be considered for search purposes.
 Having a well-defined data structure allows users to quickly identify the relevant data they need and access it in an efficient manner.

 Next, data catalogs should be regularly updated with new and existing data sources, as well as changes to existing data sets.
 This is especially important when working with large amounts of data or in rapidly changing environments.
 Keeping the data catalog up-to-date ensures that all users have access to the most current and accurate data.

 Last, make sure you are exposing the data catalog to users, especially business users and their analytics counterparts.
 Often, this requires an intuitive user experience on the front end that makes it possible for people to engage with the underlying datasets.
 Doing so is essential to driving tangible business value and maximizing ROI of investments in the data catalog.

 By following these four steps, organizations can ensure they are making full use of their data catalogs and unlocking maximum value from their data.
 With a comprehensive understanding of the data sources, clear definitions for each data set, and regular maintenance, data catalogs can become an invaluable resource for businesses.

 A data catalog can bring tremendous value to your organization by helping you surface data that would otherwise be siloed or inaccessible.
 But to turn this data into real business impact, you need to make it accessible and actionable for a variety of users.

-See how you can use a data catalog with self-service analytics to get the most out of your data with a free trial of ThoughtSpot.
+See how you can use a data catalog with AI analytics to get the most out of your data with a free trial of ThoughtSpot.